-2.3.
-Inter-relationship between Board Members Engagement and Growth
+Inter-relationship between Board Members Engagement and Growth business and tend to be domain specific.

-Growth of an organization by strategy management is classified into two dimensions (CFERF, 2012): Financial measures of growth like revenue and profitability; and Secondly, elements of growth like customer satisfaction, development of the human resources, cost efficiency & market image makeover.
-Growth measurement criteria vary from business to business and tend to be domain specific.
 Board members usually approved planning for a strategy within these two dimensions thus need different measures to evaluate growth.
-Expansion of business by new acquisitions and mergers, introducing or launching a new service/ product, closing the non-profitable ventures to improve sustainability are financial measures to ascertain growth, but they are spear-headed by the Board members of the organization.
+Expansion of business by new acquisitions and mergers, introducing or launching a new service/ product, closing the non-profitable ventures to improve sustainability are financial measures to ascertain growth, but they are spear-headed by the Board members of the organisation.
 Furthermore, digging the core practices followed in the company through strategy formulation, and targeting growth at a granular level (Fortna, 2012) from the perspective of strategy change management leading to internal growth is also initiated at the Board level.